abulomer/abulomer/README.md

 - ✅ If it works, don't touch it
 - ✅ Continuous learning and improvement
 - ✅ Open-source is the way
-- ✅ Watching One Piece
+- ✅ Watch One Piece

 ---